Innovation Management Defined and Explained

-The Innovation Management definition varies, but the most reliable is written by Henry Chesbrough.
-Chesbrough, who is known for coining the term open innovation, argues that innovation management is not merely supply chain management, but rather a key element in making open innovation a success in the workplace.
-Innovation management is responsible for the organization and administration of programs that gather, refine, and deliver on promising new ideas for the purposes of innovation.
-It can happen in both product and services organizations or in any business or public sector area.
-Without its proper execution, open innovation cannot succeed.
+As the term implies, innovation management involves managing innovative ideas.
+While the formal definition varies, the most reliable is written by Henry Chesbrough.
+Chesbrough, who is known for coining the term ‘open innovation,’ argues that innovation management is not merely supply chain management, but rather a key element in making open innovation a success in the workplace.
+Put simply, innovation management is the process of introducing something brand new to an organization—be it a product, service, or event.

-The innovation management definition should be imagined as a flow chart.
+It’s best to picture innovation management like you would a flow chart.
 It begins with how the flow of ideas will be arranged.
 It then progresses into the process of capturing, refining, and selecting the best ideas for implementation.
 The best innovation management programs have a method for capturing and maintaining a database of ideas that will become the company’s innovation portfolio.

 So what does the innovation management process entail?
 For one, the entire company typically participates in the identification and development of new ideas.
 These ideas can be born out of existing products or generated out of the unmet needs of your customers.
 The innovation management process also involves a myriad of tools that promote creativity and innovation within a collaborative workplace.

 Contrary to popular belief, innovation management is not new to the discussion of business and economics.
 In fact, the innovation management process was first brought to light by the Austrian economist Joseph Schumpeter, who described a process in which “the opening of new markets, foreign or domestic, and the organizational development […] illustrate the same process of industrial mutation, that incessantly revolutionizes the economic structure from within, incessantly destroying the old one, incessantly creating a new one” in his book Capitalism, Socialism, and Democracy.